Montserrat is a beautiful mountain 60 Kms (37 Miles) from Barcelona, on top of which sits the gorgeous Montserrat Monastery.

 Parking at this Rack Railway station is free, but you will end up paying for the Rack Railway journey up to Montserrat Monastery.

-This is an excellent option because from the station (and on your way up) you get to see amazing views of the Monastery.
+This parking is an excellent option because you see terrific views of the Monastery from the station (and on your way up).

 However, since this is the station’s car park, it closes after the last Rack Railway service from Montserrat Monastery reaches Monistrol de Vila station.